druce/docker_ml/README.md

 - If you don't want GPU support, edit the Dockerfile
   - comment out ```FROM nvidia/cuda```
   - uncomment ```FROM ubuntu```
-- Build the container (this will take a long long and > 10GB of disk space)
+- Build the container (this will take a long long time and > 10GB of disk space)

 ```bash
 docker build -t docker_ml .